SWKS COVID-19 UPDATE Majority of area sees uptick in cases

 SOUTHWEST KANSAS NUMBERS

-Ford County saw 13 new positive confirmed additional case, with an overall total to 5,862 as of Wednesday.
-Seward County added 11 positive cases to its total of 3,926.
-Grant County increased by nine cases as of Wednesday for an overall total of 978 while Stanton County added seven cases for a total of 196.
-Kearny and Stevens Counties each added four cases for totals of 582 and 573, respectively.
+Ford County saw 13 new positive confirmed additional case, with an overall total to 5,875 as of Friday.
+Seward County added 20 positive cases to its total of 3,946.
+Haskell and Wichita Counties each increased by four cases as of Friday with overall totals of 425 and 223, respectively.
+Grant County added three cases for a total of 981 while Stevens County added two cases for a total of 575.

-Lane and Scott Counties each added three cases for totals of 131 and 614, respectively.
-Morton County added two cases for a total of 275 while Gray County added one case for a total of 635.
-Hamilton and Meade Counties each added one case for totals of 212 and 514, respectively.
-Wichita County also added one case for a total of 219.
-Numbers in other southwest Kansas counties remained constant through Wednesday.
+Gray and Kearny Counties each added one case for totals of 636 and 583, respectively.
+Lane, Morton and Stanton Counties also each added one case for totals of 132, 276 and 197, respectively.
+Numbers in other southwest Kansas counties remained constant through Friday.

 Finney - 6,155